-Mother of 4, father of 3 among the Las Vegas shooting victims
+Las Vegas massacre: Portraits of the 58 victims

 Neysa Tonks

-Victims Neysa Tonks leaves behind three sons, according to her employer, Las Vegas-based technology solutions company Technologent.
+Victims Neysa Tonks left behind three sons, according to her employer, Las Vegas-based technology solutions company Technologent.

 Technologent described Tonks as a "great mother, colleague and friend."